19hours/sg-statutes/Acts/Land Titles (Strata) Act.md

 (c) affixing a copy of the notice in the 4 official languages to a conspicuous part of each building in the development.

+[46/2007]

 (4) The subsidiary proprietor in reversion of the leasehold estate referred to in subsection (2) shall be deemed to have transferred his estate and interest in the lots to the purchaser without consideration upon the registration by the Registrar of the transfers of all the lots in the strata title plan and the Registrar shall enter a notification of the vesting of the land in the purchaser on the land-register.

+[46/2007]

 (5) A notice sent by registered post under this section to the subsidiary proprietor in reversion of the leasehold estate, his mortgagee, chargee or other person with an estate or interest in land and whose interest is notified on the land-register at its last registered address in the case of a company registered under the Companies Act (Cap.
 50) or otherwise at its last recorded address at the Land Titles Registry shall be deemed to be duly served on the person to whom it is addressed 2 days after the day on which the notice was posted, notwithstanding the fact that the letter may be returned by the post office as undelivered.

+[46/2007]

 (6) When the transfers of the lots to which this section applies are lodged for registration with the Registrar, the solicitors acting for the subsidiary proprietors of the lots shall certify in such form as the Registrar may determine that the provisions of this section have been complied with, and the certificate in favour of the purchaser and the Registrar shall be conclusive evidence of the facts stated therein.

+[46/2007]

-(7) Section 84FA(12), (13), to (15) and (17) shall apply, with the necessary modifications, to all the lots in a strata title plan to which this section applies.
+(7) Section 84FA(12), (13), (15) and (17) shall apply, with the necessary modifications, to all the lots in a strata title plan to which this section applies.

-[46/2007 wef 04/10/2007]
+[46/2007; 30/2008]

-### Application of Building Maintenance and Strata Management Act 2004
+### Application of Building Maintenance and Strata Management Act

 84G\.
-Part VI of the Building Maintenance and Strata Management Act 2004 and any regulations made under that Act shall apply in respect of applications under this Part with the necessary modifications.
+Part VI of the Building Maintenance and Strata Management Act (Cap.
+30C) and any regulations made under that Act shall apply in respect of applications under this Part with the necessary modifications.

-[47/2004 wef 01/04/2005]
+[47/2004]

 ## PART VI

+STRATA TITLES BOARDS

-[Repealed by Act 47 of 2004 wef 01/04/2005]
+[85. to 114.
+(Repealed by Act 47 of 2004]

+## PART VII

 GENERAL